 Meet James: The Owner Behind WakeGarden, Bangkok's Newest 2-Tower Wake Park

-A month ago, WakeGarden Wake Park opened its gates in Bang Na.
-One month in, it has already become one of the most talked-about beginner destinations in the Bangkok wakeboarding scene - and the story behind it is worth knowing before you book your first session.
+On 23 February 2026, WakeGarden Wake Park opened its gates in Bang Na.
+Two months in, it has already become one of the most talked-about beginner destinations in the Bangkok wakeboarding scene - and the story behind it is worth knowing before you book your first session.

 A Lifelong Dream, Built in Bang Na